LLNL/lbann/docs/BuildingLBANN.md

         . ${SPACK_ROOT}/share/spack/setup-env.sh

-+ Setup your compiler environment.
++ Setup your compiler and external software environment.
 For example, on LLNL's LC machines, one might load the following modules:

         ml gcc/7.3.0 mvapich2/2.3 cuda/10.0.130 # Pascal

   or

         ml gcc/7.3.1 cuda/9.2.148 spectrum-mpi/rolling-release  # Lassen / Sierra

+  Note to remove unwanted modules you can execute:

+        ml purge

 + Establish a spack environment and install software dependencies.
   Note that there are four environments to pick from along two axis: